 Now now, don’t shoot the messenger.
 A cup of coffee?
 Fine.
 A glass of wine here and there?
 Live your life.

-But pounding energy drinks or nightly cocktails can seriously mess with cortisol, blood sugar, and sleep—all big players in PCOS.
+“However, relying on energy drinks or unwinding with nightly cocktails can disrupt cortisol levels, blood sugar, and sleep—all major factors in managing PCOS.”

 That’s normal.
 You’re not lazy or failing if this feels like a lot.
 The wellness world makes it seem like you’ve gotta become a clean-eating goddess overnight or nothing counts.